zrajesh/base-lnk/README.md

 # BeyondU
-An E-learning platform where learners can buy the courses and teachers can upload their courses.
+A FullStack E-learning platform where learners can buy the courses and teachers can upload their courses.

 ## Getting Started